vaakash/aakash-web/docs/ultimate-floating-widgets/pro/visitor-conditions.md

     }

 You can then set the function name as value to the rule like `Custom function` - `is` - `ufw_small_screen`

+### 10) URL

+Target users based on the text in the URL.
+Multiple operators like `contains`, `regex` and more are supported by this rule.

+**Example:** `URL` - `contains` - `hello` will target users when the page URL has the word `hello`

+### 11) Number of times an user has logged in

+Target users based on the number of times they have logged in.
+This is tracked by placing a cookie in the user's browser and increasing it whenever they login.
+When there is no cookie, the user is considered to have no logins.
+This cookie expires in 1 year.

+Multiple operators like `greater_than`, `lesser_than` and `equal_to` are supported by this rule.

+**Example:** `No. of times an user logged in is` - `greater_than` - `10` will target users who has logged in to the website more than 10 times.

+### 12) Number of times an user has visited the site

+Target users based on the number of time they have viewed the site.
+This is tracked by placing a cookie in the user's browser and increasing it every 1 hour whenever they visit the site.
+This information is recorded for the entire site and not for an individual page.
+When there is no cookie, the user is considered to have no visits.
+This cookie expires in 1 year.

+Multiple operators like `greater_than`, `lesser_than` and `equal_to` are supported by this rule.

+**Example:** `No. of times an user viewed site is` - `lesser_than` - `5` will target users who has visited the site less than 5 times.

 ## Building multiple rules